Ed Sheeran: Political views

-In 2017, Sheeran publicly endorsed the centre-left British Labour Party and described himself as a "fan" of its then-leader Jeremy Corbyn, while adding that "I'm not Mr Political.
-I vote the way I feel I should, but won't tell somebody else what to do."
+In 2017, Sheeran publicly endorsed the Labour Party and then-leader Jeremy Corbyn during the 2017 United Kingdom general election, while adding that "I'm not Mr Political.
+I vote the way I feel I should, but won't tell somebody else what to do".
+In the 2024 general election, Sheeran endorsed the Labour Party and leader Keir Starmer.

 In 2021, Sheeran, along with several other celebrities, urged the United States Congress to pass the proposed Equality Act, which would expand the Civil Rights Act in order to outlaw discrimination against LGBT people.
-Sheeran stated in the open letter that the Act is "essential to protect [...] the most marginalized communities."
+Sheeran stated in the open letter that the Act is "essential to protect [...] the most marginalized communities".

-In 2022, during the Russian invasion of Ukraine, Sheeran expressed support for Ukraine and participated in the Concert for Ukraine.
+In 2022, during the Russian invasion of Ukraine, Sheeran expressed support for Ukraine and participated in the Concert for Ukraine held at the Resorts World Arena in Birmingham, England.